Upload new images. The image library for this site will open in a new window.

 Pursuing a graduate certificate in AFRA@UD also enhances students' professional development across a range of careers and professions where knowledge and increased understanding of Black communities past and present are important.
 Included among these areas are education, oral and archival histories, health sciences and public health, engineering, marketing, public service and political advocacy, legal studies, social welfare, museum interpretation and curation, cinema studies, and teaching.
 Others may wish to pursue employment for which a Graduate Certificate in Africana Studies is deemed an advantage.
 Students completing the graduate certificate in Africana Studies will be able to:

 The graduate certificate welcomes applications from persons who meet the following criteria:

 Applicants must have a minimum of an earned baccalaureate degree and should have an overall undergraduate Grade Point Average (GPA) of 3.0 or higher (on a scale of 4.0 = A).
 Admission is rolling, September 1 to May 1.

 Non-UD graduate students must complete an application to the Graduate School for admission into the AFRA@UD certificate program along with the following materials:

 Admissions to the graduate program is competitive.
 Those who meet stated requirements are not guaranteed admission, nor are those who fail to meet all of those requirements necessarily precluded from admission if they offer other appropriate strengths.

-The Graduate Certificate is a 12-credit program with 6 credits of required coursework, 6 credits of electives, and a Graduate Certificate Integration Statement (of 1200-4000 words) indicating how the student integrates Africana Studies into their graduate field or their profession.
+The Graduate Certificate is a 12-credit program with 6 credits of required coursework, 6 credits of electives, and a graduate certificate integration statement (of 1,200 to 4,000 words) indicating how the student integrates Africana Studies into their graduate field or their profession.
 The results of this statement also will be presented publicly in the department.